 Multiple performance factors.
-Our incentive compensation plans take into account both company-wide metrics and individual performance which encourage focus on the achievement of personal objectives for the overall benefit of the company.
-The 2012 and 2013 annual cash incentive awards were dependent on two performance metrics, operating margin and revenue growth, as well as individual goals related to specific strategic or operational objectives.
+Our incentive compensation plans take into account both company-wide metrics and individual performance, which encourages focus on the achievement of personal objectives for the overall benefit of the company.
+The 2013 annual cash incentive awards were dependent on two performance metrics, operating margin and revenue growth, as well as individual goals related to specific strategic or operational objectives.
 Individual and group goals are annually reviewed with the board of directors.
 Long-term incentives are equity-based, with vesting over a minimum period of three years to complement our annual cash incentive compensation.

 Capped incentive awards.
-2012 and 2013 annual cash incentive awards are capped at 250% of target.
+2013 annual cash incentive awards are capped at 250% of target.

 Stock ownership guidelines.
-Guidelines call for significant share ownership by our CEO and CFO, which aligns the interests of these executives with the long-term interests of stockholders.
+Guidelines call for significant share ownership by our CEO, CFO and other executive officers, which aligns the interests of these executives with the long-term interests of stockholders.